subspace/protocol-specs/docs/decex/offline_operator_detection.md

 - Maintain continuous throughput by enforcing that throughput-relevant operators produce enough bundles relative to their stake in the epoch.
 - Keep runtime cost low: O(1) math per operator at epoch end
-- Ignore small-stake/low-expectation operators(they remain eligible to produce) but do not cause throughput halt
+- Ignore small-stake/low-expectation operators (they remain eligible to produce) but do not cause throughput halt

 ## Definitions

 - Epoch (domain): Ends when N domain blocks have finalized since the previous epoch boundary.
 - Slot: Consensus scheduling unit.
 An operator can submit at most one bundle per slot.
 A domain block may aggregate bundles from multiple slots.
 - Bundle-slot probability: θ = bundle_slot_probability = (theta_num, theta_den).
-Typically θ = 1/1.
+Typically θ = 1/1 for domains.
 - Operator stake:
     - operator_stake_i: operator i’s stake at epoch start.
     - total_domain_stake: sum of operator_stake over all operators in the eligible set at epoch start.